 If that sounds like a struggle to you, the Capital One Quicksilver can be a good product.
 It’s a true no-fuss credit card.
 You get the same cash back rate, no matter what you buy, and you don’t have to worry about annual fees, rotating categories or choosing the right card for every purchase.

-Redemption is simple too.
+Redeeming rewards is simple, too.
 You don’t have to chase down the transfer partner with the highest point value or scour the internet for good travel deals – just use cash back as a statement credit to offset any purchase you wish.

-You want a card to complete you credit card strategy
+You want a card to complete your credit card strategy

 If you do have multiple credit cards and your goal is to maximize rewards in every possible way, a flat-rate cash back credit card is a must-have in your arsenal.